pieterdp/serapeum.backup/README.md

-# backup
+# serapeum.backup

-This script will perform a backup of a list of folders on your server and a dump of your MySQL database, and copy them both to a remote backup server via rdiff-backup.
-Failed runs will result in an email being sent.
+_serapeum.backup_ will perform a back-up of a list of directories, as well as your MySQL database, and store them on the server you're running the application on.
+It is designed to run on your back-up server and uses [`rdiff-backup`](http://www.nongnu.org/rdiff-backup/) to run the backup.

-It can be run in two ways: either to create a backup of a local system and store it on a remote server (_case 1_) or create a backup of a remote server and store it on a local system (_case 2_).

 ## Configuration
 The application is designed to be used when you have a lot of servers, which contain mostly web applications, with assorted databases, and you want them all backed up hassle-free to a remote backup server.
-It is meant to be used on your server, not on your backup server.
+It is meant to be used on your backup server, but it can optionally run from your server as well.

-All configuration options are in `config/config.ini`.
-Copy the provided `example.ini` file and modify its settings.
+All configuration options are in `/etc/serapeum/backup.ini`.
+Copy the provided `example.ini` file and update it to reflect your personal situation.

 ### Role

-The setting `remote_role` determines whether the script will run as _case 1_ or as _case 2_.
+The setting `remote_role` determines whether _serapeum.backup_ will attempt to backup servers to the local system (`source`) or backup the local system to some remote server (`backup`).
+By default, it's set to `source`.

-* Setting it to `backup` will create a backup of the local system (i.e. _case 1_) and use the remote (hence the term `remote_role`) as its backup location.
+* Setting it to `backup` will create a backup of the local system and use the remote (hence the term `remote_role`) as its backup location.

-* Setting it to `source` will create a backup of the remote system (_case 2_) and store the backup locally.
+* Setting it to `source` will create a backup of the remote system and store the backup locally.

-The key `backup_path` contains the path the backups will be written to, either a local path (_case 2_) or a remote (_case 1_) one.
-If it is a remote path, you do not have to include `user` and `host` (e.g. `user@host::path`), as this will be generated automatically from the remote configuration.
+The key `backup_path` contains the path the backups will be written to, either a local path (`source`) or a remote (`backup`) one.

+Note that when `remote_role` is `backup` and thus `backup_path` is a remote path, you do not have to include `user` and `host` (e.g. `user@host::path`), as this will be generated automatically from the remote configuration.

 ### File selection

 `sources_file` and `excludes_file` refer to the selection of files (or directories) you want to backup.
-Both files must be json-files which have a key called `list`, which contains a list of fully qualified directories.
+Both files must be json-files which have a key called `list`.
+The `list` key contains a list of fully qualified directories to backup.

 * `sources_file` contains a list of directories or files you want to have backed up.